If You Have 6 Months of Startup Runway, You Should Be Out There Networking with Investors Right Now

 It's essential for every founder during every round of funding to calculate the budget and determine where every dollar will end up and with a realistic timeline for how long that funding will last.
 The ideal timeline for securing capital is to start networking within 6 months of the startup runway or 6 months until your funding runs dry.

 Securing the next round of funding is vital to keep your startup advancing and growing.
 In fact, networking with investors is vital to help startups get the funding they need.
-There is only a small percentage of startups that are actually able to obtain funding from investors.
+Raising a round takes three to six months from the first conversation to money in the bank, and that assumes things go well.

 Why Is Networking Important?